dolittle-obsolete/DotNET.Fundamentals/Documentation/DependencyInversion/container.md

 but can be used in any setting.
 There are two different types of containers at play; one for booting and used while building everything up and one for after booting.
 If your code runs as part of the boot sequence - for instance in something that [provides bindings]({{< relref provide_bindings >}}), you can take a dependency to something called `GetContainer`.
-This is a delegate you can call it whenever it suits you and you'll get the current container instance:
+This is a delegate you can call whenever it suits you and you'll get the current container instance:

 ```csharp